amanda132/W4111Notes/API.md

+# 1. Introduction

 ## Lecture goals

-- You cant actually create an application with SQL
+- You can't actually create an application with SQL
 - How do you actually access a database without SQL injections?
 - How does the application talk to the database and do things?

-Recall that SQL != programming language!
+## SQL != programming language!
+**Not a general purpose programming language**
+- Tailored for data access/manipulation
+- Easy to optimize and parallelize
+- Can’t perform “business logic”

+**Options**
+- Extend SQL, make it Turing Complete
+- Extend existing languages to understand SQL natively
+- Provide an API between programming languages and DBMSes.

+# 2. API
-## Many Database API Options
+## 2.1 Many Database API Options
-Couple of different ways to solve this problem:

 1. _Embedded SQL_
     - Design a programming language that understands SQL natively
     - **Embedded**: just as you can write a `x = y` statement in an application language, you can write `x = [a SQL query statement]`